 With evidence based technology that has been used globally since the 1990s by speech therapists and whole school districts with great results.

-Designed for use at home, at school or with your speech therapist.
+Designed to improve auditory processing skills conveniently at home, at school or with your speech therapist.

 To learn, grow and thrive